 Sadly, Gauguin – much like his friend and contemporary Vincent van Gogh – failed to find an audience during his lifetime.
 Only after his death in 1903 did his reputation soar.

-The Courtauld Gallery is located in Somerset House, which should prove easy to reach for those staying in luxury London hotels.
+The Courtauld Gallery is located in Somerset House, which should prove easy to reach for those staying in Montcalm London hotels.
 The nearest tube stops include Temple, Embankment and Covent Garden.